-Jessica Kijowski Elson, MS, CCC-SLP is an ASHA certified Speech-Language Pathologist who has perfected the speech of award winning actors, models, voice over artists, corporate executives, lawyers, teachers, diplomats and professional voice users from all over the world.
-Her user-friendly method of speech improvement has been proven to deliver immediate change and lasting results.
+Jessica Kijowski, MS, CCC-SLP is an ASHA certified Speech-Language Pathologist who has spent the last 20 years teaching accents and dialects to award-winning actors, models, voice over artists, corporate executives, lawyers, teachers, diplomats, and professional voice users from all over the world.

-After earning a Master’s degree in Speech-Language Pathology in 2000 and completing an internship focused the vocal rehabilitation of actors and singers, Jessica began her career as an Accent and Dialect Specialist at New York Speech Improvement Services and The Sam Chwat Speech Center in New York City.
-She worked with thousands of students during her 11 years at the center before opening her own private practice in New York City.
+After earning a Master’s degree in Speech-Language Pathology in 2000 and completing an internship focused the vocal rehabilitation of actors and singers, Jessica began her career as an Accent and Dialect Specialist at New York Speech Improvement Services and The Sam Chwat Speech Center before opening her own private practice in 2013.
+She created The Accent Channel in 2015 to offer online pronunciation courses, workshops, and teacher training programs.
 Jessica has also been an Adjunct Professor of Voice and Diction at New York University.

 Favorite Accent: 1940’s Standard.
 Sometimes called Trans Atlantic.
 Think Bette Davis, Joan Crawford.
 Now that is a classy way to speak!

 My Most Authentic Acquired Accent: See Above.
 Also Essex.
 I love the glottal stops.

 My Least Authentic Acquired Accent: Cape Town/South Africa.
 I have trouble tapping into the rhythm but I am working on it.

 Hometown: Waynesburg, PA.
 You probably don’t know where it is.
 Yes, they have a strong regional accent and no, I don’t use that accent anymore.